How to Choose the Right Type of Garden Rose for Your Yard

 A cross between floribundas and hybrid teas, grandifloras are often more vigorous and taller than hybrid teas, growing as tall as eight feet high.
 Full-petaled blooms—similar to hybrid teas—are found either singly or in clusters on thick canes.
 Grandifloras also make for excellent cut flowers and are best placed as strong focal points in the back of a bed.

-Miniature roses are similar to hybrid tea roses in terms of plant, foliage, and flower, but they're smaller overall.
+Miniature roses are similar to hybrid tea roses in terms of plant, foliage, and flower, but they're smaller overall making them a great idea for a smaller rose garden.
 Expect plants to reach one to two feet at maturity, making them perfect for edging or containers.

 This catch-all term refers to any rose not belonging to one of the categories listed above.
 They're often improvements of other classes of rose, including David Austin roses (described below) and Knockouts (an extremely popular, "self-cleaning" rose, which requires no deadheading).
 With such diversity, you can find shrub roses of many sizes in this category of leftovers.